akhmeed19/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 - Demonstrates that only a partial delta‑v (compared to full escape velocities) is necessary for interplanetary transfers.
 - Connects the theoretical cosmic velocity concepts with practical mission design, illustrating how energy-efficient transfers are achieved in space exploration.

-This section integrates a practical Hohmann transfer simulation with your cosmic velocities analysis, providing clear insight into how these theoretical concepts are applied to real-world space mission planning.
+This section integrates a practical Hohmann transfer simulation with the cosmic velocities analysis, providing clear insight into how these theoretical concepts are applied to real-world space mission planning.

 ---
 ## Discussion and Relevance